DhruvPareek/TheBookFund/README.md

 This project creates a platform that connects “donors” to UCLA students who purchase items from a retailer, allowing them to redeem an equivalent amount of USDC.
 For example, students who buy books at a retailer can receive USDC equal to their book purchases.

-#### Concept Overview
+#### Overview

 1. Donor deposits USDC in a smart contract.
 2. Student (Joe Bruin) makes a purchase with a known email address.
 3. Retailer records that purchase amount in their database.
-4. Student proves they control that email via a zero-knowledge proof.
+4. Student proves to a smart contract that they control that email via a zero-knowledge proof.
-5. Student claims the USDC equivalent of their purchase from the contract, with the help of a Chainlink Functions oracle that checks the database.
+5. Student claims the USDC equivalent of their purchase from the smart contract, with the help of a Chainlink Functions oracle that checks the database.

 #### The steps in further detail: